Traditions and student activities at MIT: Spring Weekend

 Spring Weekend is an annual event that includes performances by local as well as major recording artists as well as picnics, parties, home varsity games, and other celebrations.

 Steer Roast

 Steer Roast is an annual weekend of celebration and festivities hosted by Senior House.
 The first Steer Roast took place in the spring of 1964, and this MIT tradition was maintained for over fifty years on the first weekend of every May.
 In May 2014, Senior House celebrated its 50th anniversary of Steer Roast.
 In the past MIT presidents and professors attended, but this time no presidential appearance occurred, in spite of the usual invitations.
 Then in 2017, Steer Roast was to be held during the first weekend of May, but two weeks before that, the event was cancelled by MIT administrators.
 Soon afterwards, in spite of student and alumni pleas and protests, Senior House itself was closed down.
 In May 2017, Steer Roast was celebrated off campus and on schedule.

+Harvard and MIT Aphrodite Project

+The Harvard and MIT Aphrodite Project is an annual matchmaking event where thousands of students complete a psychology questionnaire and are matched with their best algorithmic match for valentine's day across the two universities.